⚠️ Are you reliant on debt to make ends meet, or unable to afford minimum repayments on your debt?

 After making your budget, you should have an accurate idea of how much money you have for debt repayment each month.
 The next question is how best to use it.

 There are two generally accepted routes to paying down debts.
 The first focuses on the highest interest rate first and will cost you the least in interest over time if you are able to stick to it, and the second focuses on early wins by repaying small debts to snowball into larger successes.

 In both cases you should make the minimum payments on all of your debts before choosing which method to devote extra money to.

 Method 1: Debt avalanche 🏔️

-This method focuses on the most expensive debts first.
+This method focuses on the debts with the highest interest rates first.

-In the following example, there is sufficient spare budget to repay a total of £800 a month
+In the following example, there is sufficient income to repay a total of £800 a month.